Official websites use .gov

 This unit will build a framework for having difficult conversations, including providing effective feedback.
 It will examine how we decide to engage in difficult conversations and provide strategies and tools for effective communication under challenging circumstances.
 Specific issues, such as differences in style or culture, appropriate boundaries, and managing challenging interactions will be reviewed.

-Register for Unit 4
+Register for this session

 5. The Mental Health and Well-being of Your Trainees